mnguye95/personal-blog/src/posts/local-seo-guide.md

 excerpt: Here's a checklist of what local businesses should do if they want to rank on Google.
 date: 2022-09-20
 author: Michael Nguyen
 description: Are you a local business?
 Ranking higher on Google shouldn't be hard.
-Follow this guide and increase our leads and sales.
+Follow this guide and increase your leads and sales.
 ---

 While I was freelancing during the pandemic, I cultivated a checklist for my local SEO services.